mjykxz17/tp/docs/DeveloperGuide.md

 4. Should be able to start up quickly within a few seconds on a typical computer.
 5. Should be able to run on laptops with 4GB RAM and above.
 6. Error messages should be easy to understand by an average user.
-7. Change in user preferences should be persisted across sessions.
-8. All features work without internet access.
+7. All features work without internet access.

 ### Glossary